 Look at the list of ingredients on a package of muesli cereal at the grocery store.
 You’ll notice that it’s really just a blend of coconut, nuts, and seeds.
 Many of the varieties also include some sort of sweetener, vanilla extract, and spices.

-Making your own low carb cereal is a better choice for several reasons:
+Making your own is a better choice for several reasons:

-- You can make this muesli recipe at a fraction of the cost of store-bought muesli.
+- You can make it at a fraction of the cost of store-bought muesli.
 And making it at home ensures that it’s low in carbs.

 - All of the ingredients are easy to find at any grocery store.
-That makes this low carb cereal very convenient to make.
+That makes this keto breakfast cereal very convenient to make.

-- This muesli recipe is super easy to make.
+- The recipe is super easy to make.
 As a result, you can quickly make a batch whenever you need to.

 I like to make a large batch so I always have low carb cereal on hand for easy breakfasts and snacks.
 When I come home hungry after work, I often eat a bowl full of muesli with some unsweetened almond milk.

 Making a batch of homemade low carb cereal is so simple.